dharamghevariya/repo-contextr/README.md

 # Install pipx if you don't have it
 pip install pipx

-# Install contextr globally (when published)
+# Install repo-contextr globally (when published)
-pipx install contextr
+pipx install repo-contextr

 # Or install from source
 pipx install git+https://github.com/dharamghevariya/contextr.git